notAvailable404/DecimalTime/README.md

 This project demonstrates a mathematically pure base-10 time system suitable for scientific simulation and off-world colonies (e.g., Mars), including a deterministic leap-year strategy for arbitrary orbital periods.

 > This software is provided AS-IS.
 The author will not maintain this repository after release.
 This project is purely demonstrative; see DECIMAL_TIME.md for the formal specification.
+## Disclaimer
+> This project is experimental and provided for educational/demo purposes only.
+It is **not** intended for consumer or business production use.
+Use at your own risk — the authors are not responsible for damages, loss of data, or other issues arising from use of this code.
+See LICENSE for legal terms.

 ## Quick Start